Cluster Distributed Database System

 Reduced complexity, better performance.

-eXtremeDB Cluster: McObject’s distributed database system for real-time applications
+eXtremeDB Cluster: McObject’s distributed database system for high performance applications

 This design eliminates inter-process communication (IPC) overhead within nodes of the distributed database, accelerating performance.
 It also reduces complexity, contributing to higher reliability and simplified deployment and maintenance.

-In clustered deployments, every eXtremeDB database instance serves as a master.
+In clustering database deployments, every eXtremeDB database instance serves as a master.
 Changes to one node are efficiently replicated to others.

 Benefits include dramatically increased available net processing power, lower system expansion costs (through use of low-cost “commodity” hardware), and maximum scalability and reliability.